jycc-267/jycc-267.github.io/index.md

 Other notable findings include a decrease in accidents occurring at intersections and an increase in accidents in the middle of road sections, possibly related to the rise in speeding incidents.
 The study found no significant changes in fatal accidents or in the time taken for police to arrive at accident scenes.
 Additionally, accidents involving drivers under 65 years old decreased significantly, while there was no significant change for those over 65.

 The results show that while overall accident numbers decreased, certain types of dangerous driving behaviors (such as speeding) may have increased.
 This provides a basis for developing more targeted traffic safety policies, especially during similar public health emergencies.
-The code and final report are available on <a href="https://github.com/jycc-267/Effects-of-COVID-19-Precautions-on-Traffic-Accidents-Taoyuan">GitHub</a>.
+The code and final report (Chinese) are available on <a href="https://github.com/jycc-267/Effects-of-COVID-19-Precautions-on-Traffic-Accidents-Taoyuan">GitHub</a>.

 ---